-Cynthia Perez-Vaughan immigrated to the United States with her family from Latin America nearly 20 years ago.
+Cynthia Perez-Vaughan immigrated to the United States with her family from Latin America over 20 years ago.
 She completed her Bachelor’s in Communications from San Francisco State University.
-Cynthia lived in the Bay Area and Los Angeles for years working in the Spanish media where she reported on stories related to health, immigration, and other topics affecting the Spanish community in the U.S while also fine-tuning her ability to connect with individuals through interviews.
+Cynthia lived in the Bay Area and then Los Angeles for years working in the Spanish media, where she reported on stories related to health, immigration, and other topics affecting the Spanish-speaking community in the U.S. while also fine-tuning her ability to connect with individuals through interviews.

-“Working at HealthFirst, opened my eyes to focusing on my own health and the health of my family” says Cynthia.
+“Working at HealthFirst opened my eyes to focusing on my own health and the health of my family,” says Cynthia.
 Since working at HealthFirst, Cynthia has taken serious action towards improving her own health.
-Using the programs at HealthFirst, specifically the well balanced plate plan, Cynthia has been able to lose 32 pounds over the last year.
-After she began to lose weight and with the encouragement of a friend she began to train for the San Francisco Half Marathon and completed it this past July in less than 3 hours, something she never thought possible before HealthFirst.
-Patients that have been with HealthFirst for the past year have seen Cynthia’s transformation first hand and often ask how she did it.
-“Knowing that diabetes runs in my family has inspired me to make lifestyle changes but also the patients at HealthFirst have inspired me to make lifestyle changes” Cynthia says “I have to practice what I preach.”
+Using the programs at HealthFirst, specifically the well-balanced plate plan, Cynthia was able to lose 32 pounds.
+After she began to lose weight and with the encouragement of a friend, she began to train for the San Francisco Half Marathon and completed the race in less than 3 hours – something she never thought possible before HealthFirst.
+Patients that have been with HealthFirst have seen Cynthia’s transformation first hand and often ask how she did it.
+“Knowing that diabetes runs in my family has inspired me to make lifestyle changes, but also the patients at HealthFirst have inspired me to make lifestyle changes,” Cynthia says.
+“I have to practice what I preach.”